rabbitmq/tls-gen/README.md

 These certificates are self-signed and supposed to be used for development.

-The project is extracted from the [rabbitmq-test](http://hg.rabbitmq.com/rabbitmq-test/file/4bb389276318/certs) toolchain.
+The project is extracted from a number of RabbitMQ test suites.

 ## What It Does